vsivsi/orion-file-collection/README.md

 already provides a general abstraction for files within the CMS, the additional generality provided by CollectionFS is largely wasted in this application.
 And that generality doesn't come cheaply...
-Below is the list of packages that are addedto your application when orion-gridFS + CollectionFS are added!
+Below is the list of packages that are added to your application when orion-gridFS + CollectionFS are added!

 ```
 brightbind:orion-gridfs  added, version 0.1.0